Winning hearts and minds: United States

 American use of the phrase is most likely based on a quote of John Adams, the American Revolutionary War patriot and second president of the United States, who wrote in a letter dated 13 February 1818: "The Revolution was effected before the War commenced.
 The Revolution was in the minds and hearts of the people; a change in the religious sentiments of their duties and obligations….
 This radical change in the principles, opinions, sentiments, and affections of the people, was the real American Revolution."

 During the Vietnam War, the United States engaged in a "Hearts and Minds" campaign.
-The program was inspired by U.S. President Lyndon Baines Johnson.
-One of his most well known uses of the phrase was from the speech "Remarks at a Dinner Meeting of the Texas Electric Cooperatives, Inc." on 4 May 1965.
-On that evening he said, "So we must be ready to fight in Viet-Nam, but the ultimate victory will depend upon the hearts and the minds of the people who actually live out there.
+The program was inspired by U.S. President Lyndon B. Johnson.
+One of his most well-known uses of the phrase was from the speech "Remarks at a Dinner Meeting of the Texas Electric Cooperatives, Inc." on 4 May 1965.
+On that evening, he said, "So we must be ready to fight in Viet-Nam, but the ultimate victory will depend upon the hearts and the minds of the people who actually live out there.
 By helping to bring them hope and electricity you are also striking a very important blow for the cause of freedom throughout the world."

 A similar "Hearts and Minds" campaign in Iraq was carried out during the 2003 invasion and occupation of Iraq.

 One way of looking at the concept is reflected in the phrase, "If you've got them by the balls, their hearts and minds will follow".